Search

 • Air >>> Odor control and climate change mitigation

-• Biologica Stability - REGULATION (EU) 2019/1009 rules on the making available on the market of EU fertilising product
+• Biologica Stability - REGULATION (EU) 2019/1009 rules on the placing on the market of an EU fertiliser product

-• Innovative strategies for bioenergy and bioproducts recovery
+• Innovative strategies for bioenergy and bioproduct recovery

-• PHA production through Mixed microbial cultures fed with fermented residual stream
+• Production of PHA through mixed microbial cultures fed with fermented residual flow

 CUP - I53D23004430006